-Lab Lessons: Halo Ink founder shares SMB Lab takeaways
+Lab lessons: Halo Ink founder shares SMB Lab takeaways

 Jeff Hale owns Halo Ink, a specialty printing shop offering a range of promotional items.
 He started Halo Ink in 2009 as a one-person sign-printing operation in his home.
-Today, it operates from a Phoenix warehouse and produced nearly $2 million in revenue in 2022.
-Hale’s plan is for exponential growth, and he says the SMB Lab has prompted him to take action to reach his five-year goal of $400 million in revenue and seven-year goal of $1 billion.
+Today, it operates from a Phoenix warehouse and produces nearly $2 million in revenue in 2022.
+Hale's plan is for exponential growth, and he says the SMB Lab has prompted him to take action to reach his five-year goal of $400 million in revenue and seven-year goal of $1 billion.

 Question: How did you get involved with the SMB Lab?

 Answer: I met Hitendra Chaturvedi [supply chain management professor of practice and SMB Lab-co-founder] on a flight, and we talked about the global supply chain and how it affects small businesses.
 He asked me about [Halo Inc.] and was impressed that we have a growth model and plan on how to get there.
-We started discussing ways that ASU could assist us with its programs, and he told me about the SMB Lab.
+We discussed how ASU could assist us with its programs, and he told me about the SMB Lab.
 He asked if we might be interested in participating, and I said unequivocally yes.
-Our culture is about constant improvement, and I’ll take all the help we can get.
+Our culture is about constant improvement, and I'll take all the help we can get.

 Q: What feedback did you receive?

 A: The company is strong because we empower people to create good processes and constantly improve them.
-But I had been too proud to develop a sales process because ‘Nobody is better than me.’
-It was mypersonal demons that I had to deal with and get past.
-And then, we had industry professionals, students, and professors telling us the same thing: ‘When I Google Halo Ink, I don't find anything.’
+But I had been too proud to develop a sales process because 'Nobody is better than me.'
+It was my demons that I had to deal with and get past.
+And then, we had industry professionals, students, and professors telling us the same thing: 'When I Google Halo Ink, I don't find anything.'

 Q: What were the results?